 - Give attention to miscellaneous items: If you need to store items like socks and pajamas in your closet, prevent chaos by using matching baskets or containers of your choice and designating one container for each item type.

 - Enlist help: If you’re finally motivated to undertake this project, don’t let frustration stop you.
 Ask a friend to help.
-If that’s not an option, have a professional organizer either guide you or take over completely if time is a problem.
+If that’s not an option, have a private personal assistant either guide you or take over completely if time is a problem.
 Every associate at Potomac Concierge is experienced and highly skilled in maximizing usable space and creating a closet that is aesthetically pleasing.

 You’ll love your house even more once the closets are beautifully organized and everything is easy to find.
 Contact Potomac Concierge to create fantastic closets in your home.
 We guarantee increased happiness—and envy from your friends!